cguca/DrinkRecipeApp/readme.md

 GNU General Public License version 3.

 ## Known bugs..
-The connection to the Cocktail DB API is erratic the first time the simulator starts.
+* The connection to the Cocktail DB API is erratic the first time the simulator starts.
 In case of a connection timeout error, stop and restart the simulator.
 The connection should stabilize.
+* Bad data.
+Some cocktail recipes ingredients are missing measurements.